hassio-addons/addon-wireguard/wireguard/DOCS.md

 the clients.
 This configuration option is optional, and if no DNS servers are set, it will use the built-in DNS server from Hass.io.

 **If you are running the [AdGuard][adguard] add-on, you can add the LAN address of HomeAssistant as a DNS IP address in the list.** This will cause your clients to use those.
-What this does, it effectively making your clients to have ad-filtering (e.g., your mobile phone), while not at home.
+What this does, it effectively gives your clients ad-filtering (e.g., your mobile phone), while not at home.

-*Note: This used to recommend adding `172.30.32.1` as the IP address for Adguard.
+*Note: This used to recommend adding `172.30.32.1` as the DNS IP Address.
-Starting in v4.0.0 of that add-on that won't work anymore, you'll need to use the LAN address.
+Starting in v4.0.0 of the Adguard add-on you'll need to use the LAN address.
 You will also need to update any previously configured clients.

 ### Option: `server.private_key` _(optional)_